29988122/Fate-Grand-Order_Lua/docs/features.md

 The script will cast NPs as soon as they are available.

 If you have ```Enable_Autoskill = 1```, the above options applied after all of your predefined skills/NPs finished casting.

+## Party Selection
+If you set `Party_Number` to a number between 1 and 10, the script will automatically switch to that party after selecting the support Servant.

+You can either set this value globally or as part of the ```Autoskill_List``` entries.

 ## More script options
 These are some optional features you can use in your scripts